-Although majority of the employees feel that Productivity Management is a difficult task for hotel industry, majority of employees belonging to 'Associate' category in Bangalore city is of the opinion that it is not a difficult task for hotel industry.
+• In comparison with the hotel employees of Bangalore city, more employees of Pune hotels feel that Productivity Management is a difficult task for hotel industry.
 However, maximum hotels in both the cities implement the productivity management system.

-- Majority of the employees feel that Productivity management system adopted by their hotels is effective. - In comparison with employees belonging to 'Manager' categories in both the cities, more employees belonging to 'Associate' category feel that the Productivity management systems are not effective. - The implementation of the system is moderately transparent in hotels of both the cities.
-However, from the employees in both the cities who feel that the system is not transparent at all, majority of them belong to the "Associate" category in Bangalore city.
+- In comparison with the hotels of Bangalore city, the hotels in Pune implement the productivity management systems more effectively. - The implementation of the system is moderately transparent in hotels of both the cities.
+However, from the employees in both the cities who feel that the system is not transparent at all, majority of them belong to the "Associate" category.